nathanrayburn/ctf_journey/writeups/greenhorn.md

 ![alt text](image-3.png)

 ## Admin login

+We can finally login into the pluck admin page.
-logged in with the password.
+Logged in with the password.
 ![alt text](image-4.png)

 Now we can see the pluck version that they are using.
 4.7.18.